 How Gymnast Should Decide Whether Artistic or Rhythmic Gymnastics is For Them

 When a gymnast is trying to decide whether they should crossover between artistic gymnastics and rhythmic gymnastics, there are a few considerations that should be made.
 For one, the most successful artistic gymnasts are extremely strong and powerful.
-The strength and power is needed for propulsion on the vault and difficult tumbling passes on the floor.
+The strength and power are needed for propulsion on the vault and difficult tumbling passes on the floor.

 Gymnasts that are more flexible and graceful may fare better in rhythmic gymnastics where the primary focus is ballet-like agility.
-Since rhythmic gymnastics isn’t a sanctioned event yet, any serious male gymnast should focus their efforts in artistic gymnastics.
+Since rhythmic gymnastics isn’t a sanctioned event yet, any serious male gymnast should focus their efforts on artistic gymnastics.
 If men’s rhythmic gymnastics is ever recognized by the Olympics, male artistic gymnasts could easily crossover to compete in the sport.

 Now that you understand the fundamental differences between artistic and rhythmic gymnastics, you can determine for yourself which is better.
 It’s important to remember that each of these types of gymnastics offers different performances and is sure to gather their own types of fans.